RocRooms Resident Policies

 Reporting a Problem

-If one of your roommates is violating any rules or causing a disturbance to the household it is important
+If one of your fellow residents is violating any rules or causing a disturbance to the household it is important

 to bring the matter to management.
 We will be able to act as mediators and correct the behavior without

-conflict between roommates.
+conflict between residents.
 You may call us directly to report a problem or anonymously report a problem

 We will follow these guidelines for repeat offenses: